jd28/rollnw/README.md

 ## Goals

 * Aim at implementation equals understanding.
 Reading the source should leave no questions regarding the underlying file formats (most of them are dead simple).
+* Focus on live objects, not serialized formats
 * Provide a place to learn and re-learn about NWN and modern C++ projects.
 * Maybe make neat stuff.
-* Follows the principles of [utf8 everywhere](https://utf8everywhere.org/).
+* Follow the principles of [utf8 everywhere](https://utf8everywhere.org/).
 This is aspirational and a huge can of worms.
 The game itself has probably been forced in this direction.
 Currently, here, color codes are sanitized to \<cXXXXXX\>, where XX is hexidecimal.
-It's unfortunate that EE didn't do something like that, inserting invalid codepoints into a string to save 3 bytes was just a Bad Idea™.
-In any case, it vastly simplifies converting to and from utf8.
+It's unfortunate that EE didn't do something like that, in any case, it vastly simplifies converting to and from utf8.
 * Hew as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.
+* Avoid as much global state unless there is no other way, e.g. logging.

 ## Non-goals